 Put simply, our team of construction and engineering solicitors deal with project-related contracts and disputes.
-This includes the preparation and negotiation of development and lease agreements, main contracts, sub-contracts and terms relating to suppliers, and covers procurement and funding.
-We also advise on the resolution of disputes stemming from payment, delays and defects; negligence claims, and planning, health and safety, and regulatory issues, and any employment or immigration issues relating to the industry.
+We prepare and negotiate development and lease agreements, main contracts, sub-contracts and terms relating to suppliers, and we cover procurement and funding.
+We can support you with dispute resolution concerning payment, delays and defects; negligence claims; planning; health and safety; regulatory problems, and employment or immigration issues.

 Can I terminate the contract?